amarjotbrar/Java_Project_Amarjot/README.md

-# Weather_Forecasting_App_Java
-CSE310 Project

-1. the main program in in src directory
+The main program in in src directory